manoverboard/serving-green/README.md

 # serving.green
-The Open Source repository for the Serving.Green project
+The Open Source repository for the Serving.Green project!